-In his first year, Palileo guided NT through its first year in C-USA and saw two players, sophomore Carnae Dillard and senior Karissa Flack, named to the all-conference team, while setter Amy Henard was named to the all-freshman squad.
+In his first year at North Texas, Palileo guided the Mean Green through its initial year in C-USA and accumulated a 17-15 record that came within a few points of the conference's semifinal round.
+Two players, sophomore Carnae Dillard and senior Karissa Flack, were named to the C-USA all-conference team while setter Amy Henard was named to the all-freshman squad.

-He arrived in Denton for his first season from Ohio State where he was an assistant coach for two years bringing an extensive resume of experience at the Big-10 and Pac-12 levels to the Mean Green.
+Palileo arrived in Denton from Ohio State where he was an assistant coach for two years bringing an extensive resume of experience at the Big-10 and Pac-12 levels to the Mean Green.
 His most recent head coaching position was at Washington State from 2008-2010.
 While in Pullman, Wash., Palileo took the Cougars to the NCAA tournament in 2009, their first trip in seven years.
 He also received the Pac-12 Coach of the Year award that same season.

 Before heading to Washington State, Palileo was head coach for seven years at South Dakota State where he gathered 154 wins and 86 losses.
 He was named the 2007 Summit League Coach of the Year, when the South Dakota State Jacks were the Summit League regular season and tournament champions and made the first trip in school history to the NCAA Championship Tournament that fall.
 Palileo's crew broke or tied 23 team or individual records during 2007.